nadrojisk/AUbatch/assets/doc/report.md

 }
 ```

-Next we will look into `cmd_dispatch` this is the controller of `commandline` as it helps determine code flow.
+Next, we will look into `cmd_dispatch` this is the controller of `commandline` as it helps determine code flow.
 Within this function we first determine the number of arguments, we assume arguments are space delimitated.
 To determine the number of arguments we use `strtok` to tokenize the string.
 If we send in a command that has more than 8 arguments we remind the user that they have provided more than the tool can handle.